2 Shrub Recipes: a Sour Sparkling Sip

 A Few Notes on Flavoring Shrub

-I chose not to cook either of these down after straining the fruit out, so they were essentially just fruit vinegars, and not the thicker, sweeter syrups that are also known as shrubs.
+We chose not to cook either of these down after straining the fruit out, so they were essentially just fruit vinegars, and not the thicker, sweeter syrups that are also known as shrubs.

 This made it easy to add to sweeter beverages like unflavored water kefir, or fruit juice mixed with sparkling water.
 Or champagne, or prosecco, or...well, you get the idea.

-When mixing it with alcoholic beverages, I found a bit of maple syrup helped sweeten and balance the sharp vinegar bite, but if you intend to use it primarily as a mixer for alcoholic cocktails, I would recommend adding the sugar and cooking it down into syrup.
+When mixing it with alcoholic beverages, we found a bit of maple syrup helped sweeten and balance the sharp vinegar bite, but if you intend to use it primarily as a mixer for alcoholic cocktails, I would recommend adding the sugar and cooking it down into syrup.

 However you choose to use it, a splash of shrub enlivens everything it touches.